Retirement Planning

 Ages 65+: Living

 Now is the time to enjoy the money you have worked so hard to save over your career.
 In this stage of your life, you begin to spend your savings to replace your normal job income.
 A typical rule of thumb when deciding how much you should take out of your retirement accounts to ensure you do not run out of money is 4% withdrawals.
 This allows a conservative portfolio the chance to earn interest exceeding 4% and still stay ahead of inflation in your account(s).
-For perspective, this would be a $20,000 annual withdrawal on a $500,000 portfolio, or $40,000 withdrawal on a $1,000,000 portfolio, etc. You can always spend more or less than that depending on your unique situation but once again, 4% is just a rule of thumb to not run out of money.
+For perspective, this would be a $20,000 annual withdrawal on a $500,000 portfolio, or $40,000 withdrawal on a $1,000,000 portfolio, etc. You can always spend more or less than that depending on your unique situation but once again, 4% is just a rule of thumb to help you outlive your money.
+PathKeeper Financial can help you manage your finances so that your hard-earned money lasts your entire life.

 Individuals in this stage of life often begin to gift more money to family as well as charities.
-It is important to optimize your taxes and to frequently review your estate plan to ensure your family is covered at your passing.
-PathKeeper Financial can help you manage your finances so that your hard earned money lasts your entire life.
+It is important to work with your financial planner to take advantage of tax savings strategies.
+You should also regularly review your succession plan to ensure your wishes are honored at your passing.

 Investing involves risk including loss of principal.
 No strategy assures success or protects against loss.